 In modern societies, criminals like thieves, can be psychologically analysed and helped.
 Allah’s law of amputating hands has outlived its usefulness.
 Besides, people are no longer stigmatised for having a cut hand, since some health or accident problems could warrant amputation.
 Muhammad and his Allah couldn’t see beyond their time.

-Aside this, there are different forms of theft today – stealing with the pen or the Internet – which are hard to detect.
+Aside this, there are different forms of theft today – with the pen and the Internet – which are hard to detect.
 How can amputating hands deal with these?
-In fact, a person without limbs can still steal whether by aiding and abeting theft or organizing a gang of thieves with his speech.
+In fact, a person without limbs can still steal whether by aiding and abetting theft or organizing a gang of thieves with his speech.

 Amputation changes nothing because stealing comes from the heart (Mark 7:21-23).
 This is why in Bible Christianity, the solution to theft and other sins is a changed nature.
 When a person is regenerated and becomes “a new creature” in Christ, rather than stealing, he would find fulfillment in “working with his hands” and giving to others (2 Cor 5:7, Eph 4:28).
 That Muhammad couldn’t deal with sin in a relevant or wise way proves that he was negatively influential to mankind.

 The Quran tells us: “Travel in the land and see the end of those who rejected the Truth [Islam]” (16:11).
 Yes, today we see the lands of these rejecters flourishing in milk and honey while the lands of the accepters are lined with starving beggars, torn apart by wars and have become faeces-strewned deserts.
 We see Muslims fleeing the hardships and backwaters in their own lands to study, shop and seek medical care in kafirland – and also to indulge their baser instincts in the pubs and strip clubs.

 Muhammad’s influence on mankind has been more devastating than the influence of AIDS, Cholera, Nazism or any other biological and social plagues.
 The extent to which a region holds to his teachings is the extent to which human lives are cheap, dictatorship thrives, barbarity lives, women are abused and violence is prevalent.
 These are the “bad fruits” Jesus warned us to look out for.
 We therefore reject Muhammad and his Islam (Matthew 5:18).